yatfu/keanuyl.github.io/projects/project-4.md

 My role was creating the schedule page, a page where the user could find events, called "study sessions".
 Study session organizers would be able to create/edit events, and users would be able to sign up for events using this page.

+This experience has taught me a lot about working with UI frameworks, specifically React's integrated Semantic UI.
+I learned a lot, mainly how to create components and design them to do it's intended purpose.
+My takeaway from this is that there can be so many possible ways to implement an element into a project, and none of them would be wrong.
+However, if something isn't done consistently, it can be confusing for others who are also working on the same thing.

 To learn more, here's the [link to our organization page.](https://studymatchs.github.io/)